RgbTrouw/Qs-Messenger/README.md

 * Some features are to be improved in a future version.

 Known Issues:
-- Secure Socket doesn't seem to be connecting on Windows for now.
-This has to somehow be fixed.
+- Secure Socket doesn't seem to be connecting on Windows for now .?

 - Window position is also off on Windows and a simple fix has been designed.